mariesophiet/master_thesis/docs/advanced_setup_configuration.md

 - Liboqs is built with -DOQS_ENABLE_KEM_HQC=ON.
 - OQS-Provider's generate.yml is updated to enable HQC
 - A .hqc_enabled.flag is created in the tmp/ directory to inform other tools
-- The get_algorithms.py utility includes HQC in algorithm lists
+- The get_algorithms.py utility includes HQC in the algorithm lists

 **Important:** If HQC is enabled, the resulting OQS builds should only be used within this project's benchmarking tools.
 It must not be used for anything other than its intended purpose.